feryardiant/wpdev/README.md

 ## Workflow

-Since this project is based on [Bedrock](https://roots.io/bedrock/docs/folder-structure/), the project directory structure is pretty much similar, but with some tweak.
+Since this project is based on [Bedrock](https://roots.io/bedrock/docs/folder-structure/), the project directory structure is pretty much the same, but with some tweak.

 ### Directory Structure

-* **build** directory : Consists of all build utility including all the scripts you might using during development.
+* **build** directory : Consists of all build utilities including all the scripts you might be using during your development.
 This directory also the output folder for generated `.zip` files when you run `gulp build` command,
 * **public** directory : The document root directory,
 * **source** directory : Them main source directory of your project, it consists of two primary sub-directory, which is `plugins` and `themes`,
 * **tests** directory : Testing directory.